JuliaArbTypes/ArbFloats.jl/README.md

 If you have a package that accepts AbstractFloats or Reals and does not “just work” with ArbFloats, please note it as an issue.
-If you have a package that works well with ArbFloats, let us know.
+If you have a package that works well with ArbFloats, do let us know.

 #### Rough Spots